chugunov/word_bot/README.md

 # WordBot

-Search words inside letters matrix by vertical, horizontal and diagonal
+An application looking for words inside letters matrix by vertical, horizontal and diagonal

 ## Usage